turingschool/mod-0-curriculum/session4/index.md

 - Session 3 was too fast
 - It's hard watch Zoom and follow along at the same time

+### Other Notes

+- Survey looks a little different today
+- Homework feedback on gists
+- Reminder to Google when you don't know something

 <div class="try-it">
   <h3>Intros, Review, and Icebreaker</h3>
   <p>Person with the lightest color shirt speaks first.</p>
   <p>1.
 Introduce yourself: name, pronouns</p>
   <p>2.
 If you could have an unlimited supply of one thing for the rest of your life, what would it be?</p>
   <p>3.
 Accountability review: how are you progressing toward mastery of your focus skills?</p>
+  <p>Have extra time?
+Share helpful resources you've come across.</p>
 </div>

 <a name="gitreview"></a>